PELVIC FLOOR TUTORIAL

 - Learn a movement-based approach to working with clients who have an array of pelvic floor concerns

-- Acquire a progression of corrective exercise techniques for clients either with diagnosed pelvic floor conditions, continence issues, are pregnant, or suffering from unspecified pain
+- Acquire a progression of exercise techniques for clients either with diagnosed pelvic floor conditions, continence issues, are pregnant, or suffering from unspecified pain

 - Review musculoskeletal anatomy to better understand how the pelvic floor integrates with the rest of the pelvis, trunk, neck, and legs

 - Study up-to-date, biopsychosocial pain science that breaks down old beliefs around pelvic floor health - what's 'normal' and what's not

 What to Expect in our Pelvic Floor Tutorial

 - 45 minutes of pain science, anatomy, biomechanics and kinesiology

 - Watch immediately upon purchase!